borkerprotocol/borker-wallet/README.md

-# Borker-Wallet - UNRELEASED
+# Borker-Wallet

-An open-source, decentralized, React/Typescript/Rust/WASM Progressive Web Application for unstoppable news sharing on the Degecoin Blockchain.
+A React/Typescript/Rust/WASM Progressive Web Application and wallet for connecting to the Borker network.

 ## Installation Instructions